-3.5.10 Pump Control Panel
+3.5.13 Pump Control Panel

-3.5.10.1 CPU Faults
+3.5.13.1 CPU Faults

-The PCP mounted CPU on light is connected to SYS.
+The PCP mounted CPU-1 and CPU-2 on lights are connected to both SYS-1 and SYS-2.
 The associated CPU light must light when no system faults are detected.
-When a fault is detected by the CPU the faulted CPU's on light must be turned off and the alarm annunciator's non-critical alarm sequence must be activated.
+When a fault is detected by the CPU or it's redundant CPU the faulted CPU's on light must be turned off and the alarm annunciator's non-critical alarm sequence must be activated.